, adhocracies (pl) (noun)

 , aleatocracies (pl)

-A form of government in which the officials are decided by chance: The new aleatocracy of the country resulted literally by drawing names from a hat for the president and vice president.
+A form of government in which the officials are decided by chance: The new aleatocracy of a few countries have resulted literally by drawing names from a hat for the president and vice president.

 androcracy (s) (noun)